vasilyeu-pavel/mask-field/README.md

 If you want using simply function to transform value to custom mask or cut all separators You can import `prepareValueFromMask, prepareValueToMask`

-`import { prepareValueFromMask, prepareValueToMask } from "react-mask""`
+`import { prepareValueFromMask, prepareValueToMask } from "mask-field""`

 example: